Survey shows teens worried about learning loss due to pandemic

 More than half of the kids nationally rated the quality of education during coronavirus as fair or poor.
 Charest said schools need to listen to students to find the best ways to help them retain what is being taught.

-Still, there is about one-third of students who have concerns about being in person, and some districts are offering a virtual option for kids this year.
+Still, about one-third of students have concerns about being in person, and some districts are offering a virtual option for kids this year.